Gumbi Gumbi seed capsule, seeds and leaf.

 Pittosporum angustifolium

 This drought hardy tree has a weeping appearance with long and slender leaves to 10cm.
 The fruit changes from green to yellow/orange when ripe splits open with red sticky seeds.
-Traditional medicinal uses: An infusion of the seeds, fruit pulp, leaves or w...
+Great for an informal native hedge.
+Traditional medicinal uses: An infusion ...
 Read More

-Other Names: Native Apricot, Weeping Pittosoporum, Native Willow, Pittosporum phylliroides, Gumby Gumby
+Other Names: Native Apricot, Weeping Pittosoporum, Native Willow, Pittosporum phylliraeoides, Gumby Gumby

 Click Choose above to view Specials